Christine Lagarde

 France

-💰 Compare Christine Lagarde's Net Worth
+1. What Is Christine Lagarde's Net Worth And Salary?

-What is Christine Lagarde's Net Worth and Salary?
+What Is Christine Lagarde's Net Worth and Salary?

 Christine Lagarde is a French economist, politician, and lawyer who has a net worth of $6 million.
 Christine Lagarde serves as president of the European Central Bank, a position she has held since 2019.
-Previously, she was the chair and managing director of the International Monetary Fund, and held multiple ministerial positions in the French government.
+Previously, she was the chair and managing director of the International Monetary Fund, and she held multiple ministerial positions in the French government.
 Notably, as Minister of Economy and Finance, she became the first woman ever to hold the finance portfolio of an economy in the Group of Eight.

 Salary